-Russian competition law expressly provides for a right of companies and individuals harmed by anticompetitive conduct to claim damages (including lost profits) and seek other redress as may be appropriate.
+Russian competition law expressly provides for a right of companies and individuals harmed by anti-competitive conduct to claim damages (including lost profits) and seek other redress as may be appropriate.
 In order to claim damages before a Russian court, either anti-competitive conduct or its harmful effects should occur in Russia.
 Such a claim may be brought in the absence of a prior regulatory finding of the corresponding infringement.

 Russian competition law prohibits certain actions of market-dominant companies, anti-competitive agreements and concerted practices, coordination and unfair trade practices.
 There is a distinction between per se and rule of reason violations.
-For example, the following actions by market-dominant companies are considered to be per se illegal: (i) establishing monopolistically high or low prices; (ii) withdrawal of goods from circulation if it leads to the increase of price for these goods; (iii) forcing contracting parties to accept unfair contractual terms; (iv) economically or technologically unjustified reduction of output; (v) economically or technologically unjustified reduction of output; (v) economically or technologically or otherwise unjustified establishment of different prices for the same goods; (vii) price and non-price discrimination; (viii) creation of barriers to market entry and exit, etc.
+For example, the following actions by market-dominant companies are considered to be per se illegal: (i) establishing monopolistically high or low prices; (ii) withdrawal of goods from circulation if it leads to the increase of price for these goods; (iii) forcing contracting parties to accept unfair contractual terms; (iv) economically or technologically unjustified reduction of output; (v) economically or technologically unjustified refusal to enter or evasion from entry into contracts with selected buyers; (vi) economically, technologically or otherwise unjustified establishment of different prices for the same goods; (vii) price and non-price discrimination; (viii) creation of barriers to market entry and exit, etc.